 Result - Begrudgingly, I'm going to give this round to the younger teachers.
 There are plenty of badly-dressed teachers in both groups - but the young teacher group just seems to have fewer of them.
 It's still 3-2 to the golden oldies.

 All teachers - young and older - know that dating students is a no-no. But it's much harder to say no-no for the younger teachers, who can find themselves in a country where almost everyone seems to fancy them for their movie star looks.

 The older teacher knows exactly where the lines are drawn.
-They may have dabbled and spread the love around in their younger teaching days (not with students I might add) but now they have a loyal Thai wife or partner waiting for them at home and the wild days are well and truly behind them.
+They may have dabbled and spread the love around in their younger teaching days (not with students I might add) but now they have a loyal Thai wife or partner waiting for them at home and their wild days are well and truly behind them.

 The younger teacher can have a difficult time dealing with all this new-found adulation.
-After what seems like a lifetime on his native soil, trawling the pubs and clubs of some grey northern city and enjoying the odd one-night stand with a wobbly, chain-smoking divorcee, he's suddenly spoilt for choice.
+After years on his native soil, trawling the pubs and clubs of some grey northern city and more often than not, heading home alone, he's suddenly spoiled for choice.